Cash Accounting & Handling

 - Additional detailed procedures for handling of cash may be developed by individual business units (College and System Office) to provide for local working procedures, directions, and informative notes.

-- Additional procedures must include the minimum controls and processes set forth in Business Procedure 5.3.9 (Cash Accounting & Handling).
+- Additional procedures must include the minimum controls and processes set forth in Administrative Procedure 5.3.9 (Cash Accounting & Handling).

 4. Definition of Cash